microsoft/Pyjion/pep.rst

      PY_UINT64_T co_run_count;  /* The number of times the code object has run. */
   } PyCodeObject;

-  /* Constant to represent when a JIT cannot compile a code object. */
+  /* Constant to represent when a JIT cannot compile a code object;
-  #define PY_JIT_FAILED 1
+     should not compare equal to NULL. */ const PyJittedCode *PY_JIT_FAILED = 1;

 The ``co_jitted`` field stores a pointer to a ``PyJittedCode`` struct which stores the details of the compiled JIT code (``PyJittedCode`` is explained later).
-By adding a level of indirection for JIT compilation details per code object minimizes the memory impact of this API when a JIT is not used/triggered.
+By adding a level of indirection for JIT compilation details per code object, the memory impact of this API is minimized when a JIT is not used/triggered.

 The ``co_run_count`` field counts the numbers of executions for the code object.
 This allows for JIT compilation to only be triggered for "hot" code objects instead of all code objects.
 This helps mitigate JIT compilation overhead by only triggering compilation for heavily used code objects.
+(If issue #26219 [#26219]_ is accepted then the run count per code object will already be present in CPython).

 The ``PY_JIT_FAILED`` constant is used to signify when a JIT attempted to compile a code object and failed.
-This presents attempting to compile the code object in the future.
+Setting this constant prevents attempting to compile the code object in the future.
 The value should be a memory address that has nearly no chance of ever being a valid memory address to a ``PyJittedCode`` struct.

 ``PyJittedCode``